-It may also be necessary to apply for authorisation from the Jersey Financial Services Commission should the business be intended to include undertaking regulated financial services.
+It may also be necessary to apply for authorisation from the Jersey Financial Services Commission should the business be intending to undertake regulated financial services.

-The company may also need to register under the Jersey Data Protection law if it will hold / process personal data.
+The company may also need to register under the Jersey data protection law if it will hold/process personal data.
 This covers data on employees, and therefore any company which has local employees is likely to require such a registration.
 More information on employing employees in Jersey is set out below.

-Finally, certain unregulated activities are subject to anti-money laundering / "know your client" regulations, and require a registration with the Jersey Financial Services Commission.
+Finally, certain unregulated activities are subject to anti-money laundering/"know your client" regulations, and require a registration with the Jersey Financial Services Commission.